 Spain plans partial coronavirus lockdown from Monday -draft

 Bars, restaurants, conference centres and all leisure and sports activities - including cinemas, theatres, swimming pools or football grounds - will be shut down.
-A source with knowledge of the talks said the measures that are part of the lockdown could change in the cabinet talks, which were still going on and lasting longer than planned.
+A source with knowledge of the talks said the measures that are part of the lockdown could change in Saturday's cabinet talks.

 All public transport would be curtailed, the draft showed, with airline, train, bus and boat operators told they need to cut their services by at least half and that any plane, train, bus or other means of transport can only be a third full.
 The draft decree does not, however, foresee closing the country's borders.